awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 ## Get patch summary states per\-instance<a name="patch-manager-cli-commands-describe-instance-patch-states"></a>

-The per\-instance summary gives you a number of patches in the following states per instance: "NotApplicable", "Missing", "Failed", "InstalledOther" and "Installed"\.
+The per\-instance summary gives you the number of patches in the following states per instance: "NotApplicable", "Missing", "Failed", "InstalledOther" and "Installed"\.

 ------
 #### [ Linux & macOS ]